galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Conclusion
 {:.no_toc}

-In this tutorial we checked the quality of two datasets to ensure that their data looks good before inferring any further information.
-This step is the baseline for any pipeline analysis such as RNA-Seq, ChIP-Seq, or any other OMIC analysis relying on NGS data.
+In this tutorial we checked the quality of two FASTQ files to ensure that their data looks good before inferring any further information.
+This step is the usual first step for analyses such as RNA-Seq, ChIP-Seq, or any other OMIC analysis relying on NGS data.
 Quality control steps are similar for any type of sequencing data:

-- Quality assesment with a tool like **FastQC** {% icon tool %}
+- Quality assessment with a tool like **FastQC** {% icon tool %}
 - Trimming and filtering with a tool like **Trim Galore!** {% icon tool %}